Today Daytona Beach, is still a part of the "Spring Break Tradition", but you need to make sure you stay in the right beach location.

 Activities each year include about a half a dozen concerts mid-March located at the Bandshell or at local bars.
 There are generally some daytime activities like giveaways and contests by corporate sponsors.
 There are also scheduled Spring Break parties at several of the nightclubs.
-You will want to get a "Gold Party Card", to get entry to the parties, along with free cover and express entry to Aqua Lounge, Razzles, Ocean Deck and the Oyster Pub.
+You will want to get a Daytonamaniac Card, to get entry to the parties, along with free cover and express entry to several popular bars and clubs.

 If you are up for making day trips, Daytona, is close to Disney World, Seaworld and Universal.
 Daytona also has DaytonaUSA, a local attraction celebrating the history of NASCAR and the Daytona International Speedway as well as the Kennedy Space Center just down the road.

 Travel packages are offered by several tour operators.
 Some even offer bus service directly from campus for large groups.
 Many of the hotels are also booking directly, so do your best to get a competitive price.
 Remember, that traffic will be a *&#*&^* , so check the location of the hotel you are evaluating to the clubs and the boardwalk.

 If you are looking for a 2013 Spring Break with a mix of beach and world class tourist attractions, Daytona Beach is the place.

 TBD - Check Back Soon.

 As Spring Break in Ft Lauderdale, began to attact national attention because of the 1960 movie classic "Where the Boys Are" the city of Daytona Beach decided to get its fair $hare of this new form of tourism.